Intestacy, Wills, Trusts, Estates, and Probate—Overview

 All states also have small-estate probate statutes that allow an estate with insignificant assets to be probated with minimal supervision of the probate court, which both expedites the transference of property and reduces probate costs.

 In Europe, property is passed by universal succession, where the title to property passes by operation of law to the heirs without the need for probate or other court involvement.
-The heirs are responsible for paying the decedent's creditors and taxes and estate taxes, and to distribute the property to the other beneficiaries, if there are any.
+The heirs are responsible for paying the decedent's creditors and taxes, and estate taxes, and to distribute the property to any other beneficiaries.
 In the United States, only the state of Louisiana allows universal succession, but the probate court must be petitioned for permission.
 Universal succession is also allowed by other states in limited circumstances.
 For instance, in California, property can pass to a spouse through universal succession.